-- We have a broad and deep range of challenging classes, taught by great teachers.
-Our curriculum encompasses extensive college credit options (both Advanced Placement and dual credit courses), STEM (Science, Technology, Engineering & Mathematics), International Baccalaureate®, Career-Based Pathways, cross-curricular opportunities and project-based learning.
-These classes and programs all use advanced technology to engage students in active learning. - Our students learn leadership and experience hands-on, real-world situations beyond the traditional classroom. - Our schools are welcoming and supportive environments. - Our diversity prepares students for success in the national community and global economy. - Our parent and community involvement has led to even greater educational opportunities for our students. - Our students have Limitless Choices for college, career and citizenship. - We have embarked on a journey to enhance our Career Technical Education offerings.
-Currently we offer Nursing and Digital Graphics at our "Waterloo Career Center," located at Central Middle School.
-Beginning in the fall of 2017, we will add three additional programs: Information Technology, Advanced Manufacturing, and Early Childhood Education.
+- we have a broad and deep range of challenging classes, taught by great teachers.
+Our curriculum encompasses extensive college-credit options (Advanced Placement and dual credit courses), STEM (Science, Technology, Engineering & Mathematics), International Baccalaureate®, Career-Based Pathways, cross-curricular opportunities and project-based learning.
+These classes and programs all use advanced technology to engage students in active learning. - our students learn leadership and experience hands-on, real-world situations beyond the traditional classroom. - our schools are welcoming, supportive environments. - our diversity prepares students for success in the national community and global economy. - our parent and community involvement has led to even greater educational opportunities for our students. - our students have Limitless Choices for college, career and citizenship. - we are enhancing our Career Technical Education offerings for high school students at the newly remodeled Waterloo Career Center (WCC), located at the north end of Central Middle School.
+Currently we offer nine programs at the WCC: Nursing, Digital Graphics, Information Technology, Advanced Manufacturing, Early Childhood Education, Sustainable Construction, Marketing, Digital Interactive Media, and Information Technology/Web & Mobile.
+Added for Fall 2018 are Culinary/Hospitality Program, Electrical Construction Trades, Financial Services, and Plumbing Technician.
+We are on track to house approximately 16 programs at the WCC by Fall 2020, so watch for more exciting announcements to come!

-We are pleased to provide you with this High School Planning Guide/Course Catalog which details all of the options of coursework in our high schools.
+We are pleased to provide you with this High School Planning Guide/Course Catalog which details all of the options for coursework in our high schools.
 As always, some courses are required, while others can be chosen by students and parents based on need and/or interest.
 We are confident the courses offered in this catalog provide a spectrum of options that will meet the needs of all students.

-We collaborate with post-secondary institutions, like Hawkeye Community College and the University of Northern Iowa, to ensure our courses prepare students for education after high school.
+We continue to work with the University of Northern Iowa and Hawkeye Community College along with the addition this year of Des Moines Area Community College and Kirkwood Community College post-secondary institutions, to ensure our courses prepare students for education after high school.
 Again, we are creating increased opportunities for students to take higher level classes and earn college credit while they are still a part of our student body.

-We look forward to providing you with an educational experience that exceeds our state requirements, leads to success after graduation and makes the high school years meaningful, engaging, and personalized.
-We also encourage students to be part of sports teams, fine arts and other extra-curricular activities that are so important to high school life.
-For additional information about new programs and to stay up-to-date on district events, visit our web page (www.waterlooschools.org), like us on Facebook, follow us on Twitter (@Waterloo Schools) and look for us on YouTube.
+As we plan our continuous cycle of improvement we look forward to providing you with an educational experience that exceeds state requirements, leads to success after graduation, and makes the high school years meaningful, engaging, and personalized.
+We also encourage students to be part of sports teams, fine arts and any other extra-curricular activities that are so important to high school life.
+For additional information about new programs and to stay up-to-date on district events, visit our web page (www.waterlooschools.org), like us on Facebook, follow us on Twitter and look for us on YouTube.

-As you create your 4 year-plan of high school courses with your counselor, teachers, and family you will be making important choices that will impact your future.
+As you create the 4-year plan of high school courses with your guidance counselor, teachers, and family, you will be making important choices that will impact your future.
 I urge you to take this task very seriously.
 Please let us know how we can assist you in this process.
 We wish you every success now and in the future, and thank you for choosing Waterloo!

-Dr. Jane Lindaman Superintendent Waterloo Community Schools
+Dr. Jane Lindaman, Superintendent Waterloo Community Schools